sagecodes/intro-machine-learning/README.md

 Another good example of supervised learning is a email spam filter.

 Say we have a bunch of emails in our dataset and they all have a label of either `spam` or `not_spam`.
 We could then train a supervised learning model to look at all of those emails and pick up patterns that show up in the spam emails.
-There are probably certain words or formattiing that repeat them selves.
+There are probably certain words or formatting that repeat them selves.
 If you've ever looked in your email spam folder you can probably pick out some of those things yourself!

 There are 2 main types of supervised learning Classification and Regression:

 ### Classification

 Classification tries to assign the correct label to a new piece of data not containing a label.
-Both examples above are good examples of classfication problems.
+Both examples above are good examples of classification problems.

 Spam filter would look at an email and decide if it should be labeled as `spam` or `not_spam`

-We could be given a new flower measurment and we want to try to label it with the correct Species: `setosa`, `versicolor`, `virginica`
+We could be given a new flower measurement and we want to try to label it with the correct Species: `setosa`, `versicolor`, `virginica`

 | sepal length (cm)  | sepal width (cm)  | petal length (cm)  | petal width (cm)  |
 |---|---|---|---|